Mostrando entradas con la etiqueta sorting. Mostrar todas las entradas

 Personalizing/Personalising

 Inspire Communication with this activity.
+It is kinaesthetic option that involves some action.
 Hand in the picture food small cards to a group of students and the order ticket to the other half.
 The students with the small cards should be at their desks with the cards facing down.
 The students with the order tickets should stand up and walk around looking for the items to complete their order, asking questions: Do you have a hamburger?
 If the student has the card, they have to give it to the student.

 The first student to complete the order ticket comes to the front and will take fist place.
 Students will stand in the corresponding order.
 Give specific feedback as you highlight the correct question that you hear: Pete, I heard you ask correct questions, very good!